Sharing a private rental property

 If rooms are rented to three or more people, it becomes a rooming house and more rights and responsibilities apply.

-Rooming, boarding and lodging has more information about your rights and responsibilities in a rooming house.
+More information about your rights and responsibilities in a rooming house.

 A tenant can rent to another person as a sub-tenant, if the landlord gives written permission.